cuongndc9/30-days-of-node/day17/README.md

 ![](https://img.shields.io/github/license/cuongw/express-mysql-restful.svg?style=flat-square)

 <!-- INSPIRATIONAL_QUOTE_START -->
-> "If you are working on something that you really care about, you don't have to be pushed.
-The vision pulls you." - Steve Jobs
+> "We may encounter many defeats but we must not be defeated." - Maya Angelou
 <!-- INSPIRATIONAL_QUOTE_END -->